Neha061102/SCT_WD_4/README.md

 Edit Tasks

 <h3>Technologies Used</h3>
-HTML5 & CSS3: For creating the structure and styling of the app.
+HTML5 & CSS3: For creating the structure and styling of the app.<br/>
 JavaScript: For implementing the core functionality, including task management, editing, and deadline settings.

 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to submit a pull request or open an issue.